 Those who listened to the binaural beats reported that the levels of surgery-induced stress they experienced were somewhat alleviated.
 Lee says he thinks such scientific research demonstrates that sound can enhance meditation by reducing anxiety.

-Of course where there's a new trend, there's bound to be knockoffs, so if you're interested in trying a session, be sure to check your instructor's qualifications.
-Doran says that sound bath instructors are required to have special training.
-She says that Equilibrium's sound bath instructor, Lisa Ahkeahbo, is a "vibrational sound therapist."
-Ahkeahbo has been practicing energy healing since 2004, and her training includes certifications in meditation, New Paradigm MDT, reiki, crystal healing and more.
+Of course where there's a trend, there's bound to be knockoffs, so if you're interested in trying a session, be sure to check your instructor's qualifications.
+Doran said that sound bath instructors are required to have special training.

 Experts caution that there are a lot of providers who advertise their services with sound bath terminology, but they may not actually be qualified.
 So research the studio you plan to visit to ensure you have a genuine sound bath experience with an instructor who pays attention to your needs.